ssugar/OldBlog/Fabric/UsingGitInFabric.md

 When working in Microsoft Fabric Notebooks, sometimes it can become necessary to clone a repository for use in the notebook.
 One example of this necessity is when working with DBT packages for data transformation.

+Inspiration for this article came from [here](https://community.fabric.microsoft.com/t5/General-Discussion/Assistance-Required-Git-Not-Installed-on-Runtime-1-2-for-Code/m-p/3532740#M2175%3Ftrk=article-ssr-frontend-pulse_little-text-block).
+The instructions there have been cleaned up for easier consumption in this article.

 ## How to setup git in Microsoft Fabric Notebooks

 ### 1. Ensure your workspace is using Runtime 1.2